 Health insurance is a type of insurance coverage that covers the cost of an insured individual’s medical and surgical expenses.
 In Cayman, this is categorised into one of two types: private or public.

 On This Page

 Every resident of the Cayman Islands is required, by law, to have at minimum health insurance which covers basic medical expenses.

-Most medical and some dental practitioners accept local insurance ‘on assignment’, provided that the insurance company guarantees payment and the deductible, if applicable, has been met.
+Most medical and some dental practitioners accept local insurance ‘on assignment’ provided that the insurance company guarantees payment and the deductible, if applicable, has been met.
 This means that the doctor or dentist will claim work done directly from the insurance company on your behalf.
 Anything not paid by your insurance company is your responsibility.
-Medical providers are not required to charge within the SHIF (Standard Health Insurance Fees), and balances above the SHIF fees are the patient’s responsibility.
-For large medical services, it is not unreasonable to ask for a written quote, which is called a ‘predetermination of benefits’ or ‘pre-approval for medical necessity’.
+Medical providers are not required to charge within the Standard Health Insurance Fees or SHIF, and balances above the SHIF are the patient’s responsibility.
+For substantial medical services, it is not unreasonable to ask for a written quote and request that it include a ‘predetermination of benefits and proposed costs’ in addition to the ‘pre-approval of medical necessity’.